 Here are some options for you as a retail investor just getting into cryptocurrencies.

 If you’re living in the United States or most of Europe, the easiest and most trusted way, especially for retail investors, is to buy Bitcoins at Coinbase.
 Coinbase stands out as a venture capital backed company that is geared towards the retail investors.
 This is a company that has raised $100 million in its last funding round and is valued at a cool $1.6 billion (Update: it is not valued at around $8 billion and is the largest Bitcoin company in the US.
 Update on update: The company filed for an IPO with the SEC, expecting to be valued at over $30 billion).
-You can easily buy fractions of Bitcoin there (e.g. $100 worth of Bitcoin or $500 worth of Bitcoin), unlike what most brokerage accounts allow for example, which seems to be the model for many retail Bitcoin investors.
+You can easily buy fractions of Bitcoin – e.g. $100 worth of Bitcoin or $500 worth of Bitcoin.
 If you use this link, you’ll get $10 of Bitcoin free when you purchase $100 worth of Bitcoin.